 Some installers will place manuals in the Documents subfolder.
 Then there's the VSTplugins subfolder where you should copy those without an installer (dll).
 You can even drop them whilst plugwire is already running.

 Setting it up with your DAW:

-Now you can start plugwire then in your DAW connect to 127.0.0.1 all the AudioPort AU instances you've loaded making sure you start with selecting channel 1+2 as in the screencap then choose for each the next unused channel from the list of channels.
+Connect to 127.0.0.1 all the AudioPort instances you've loaded making sure you start with selecting channel 1+2 as in the screencap then choose for each the next unused channel from the list of channels.

 You can MIDI map in energyXT all your plugins' parameters.
 Check the IAC Driver part in the Win VST instruments section below.
 Same goes for a controller if you use one.

 The only way I would recommend for any DAW is to arm a new track and record the processing that takes place in plugwire.
 If you won't need the original tracks anymore it's important to record starting with the track assigned to the last used plugwire channel, then the previous and so on.
 I'll explain why in the notes section below.
 For Ableton Live users there is a way of using its freeze feature which I could append to this tutorial later on if requested.
 It's mostly based on my 1st post (direct mode).

 If you can't see any channels in Wormhole2, load the pair of Wormhole2 and AudioPort plugins on the tracks you want to process before starting plugwire.

 The AudioPort instance connected to 1+2 must be connected at all times otherwise the other channels will be unusable even if they are connected.
 So make sure you don't unload it or you don't delete any track which contains it.
 Also make sure before any recording that in this particular AudioPort instance (1+2) you click Disconnect then Connect to get rid of any latency.
 In real-time if you need click Disconnect/Connect as often as you feel the tracks are out of sync.